F!RE Summer Play Lab

 Program Elements

-The inaugural residency will take place June 21 - August 1, 2022, and include the following components
+The inaugural residency took take place from June 21 - August 1, 2022, and included the following components

-• The summer Play Lab partners annually with a committee chosen Black LGBTQI identified writer.
-For a 6-week commitment, the program provides the selected artists an honorarium, round trip travel, housing, and ground transport to the residency site, along with a residency per diem.
-The writer commits to completing a work-in-progress commission while participating.
+The Summer Play Lab partnered with a committee-chosen Black LGBTQI identified writer.
+For a 6-week commitment, the program provided the selected artist an honorarium, round trip travel, housing, and ground transport to the residency site, along with a residency per diem.
+The writer committed to completing a work-in-progress commission while participating.
 The 2022 Writer-in-Residence is Nick Hadikwa Mwaluko.

-• The play lab for our writer-in-residence will be accompanied by the Black & Queer Storytelling F!RE!!
+The Play Lab for our Writer-in-Residence was accompanied by the Black & Queer Storytelling F!RE!!
 Summer Playwriting Practicum, June 27 - July 31, 2022.
-This practicum is for emerging artists from HBCU's and those with theatrical interests ages 18-25.
+This practicum was for emerging artists from HBCUs and those with theatrical interests ages 18-25.
 This practicum was developed to:

 Practicum Elements

-• F!RE!!
+F!RE!!
 Summer Play Lab: The F!RE!!
-Summer Playwriting Practicum participants will have the opportunity to engage with Mwaluko’s developed play, and observe the Play Lab process for our writer-in-residence, gaining exposure to the mechanics of producing a play
+Summer Playwriting Practicum participants had the opportunity to engage with Mwaluko’s developed play, and observe the Play Lab process for our writer-in-residence, gaining exposure to the mechanics of producing a play.

-• Community Connections: Resources will be provided to participants to assist and facilitate building connections with stakeholders and safe spaces for creative work to be developed, broadening our participants options for their community art share
+Community Connections: Resources were provided to participants to assist and facilitate building connections with stakeholders and safe spaces for creative work to be developed, broadening the participants’ options for their community art share.

 Practicum Focus